-- 3.5.36 In calculating the attenuation volume requirements, the uplift on rainfall to allow for climate change shall be 40%, unless it can be demonstrated that the site is likely to revert to greenfield prior to 2070.
+- 4.5.34 In calculating the attenuation volume requirements, the uplift on rainfall to allow for climate change shall be 40%, unless it can be demonstrated that the site is likely to revert to greenfield prior to 2070.
 It is expected that the Environment Agency climate change guidance will be updated in 2019/20 to incorporate the UK Climate Projections 2018 data (UKCP18).
-This is likely to increase the 40% requirement, and developments will be expected to adhere to the latest guidance, including any future upgrades to climate change guidance during the plan period. - 3.5.37 For calculating the climate change uplift for river flows (i.e. to determine the design flood level for a development which influences the design of the development including floor levels, flow routes, floodplain compensation and safe access and egress arrangements), developers should refer to the latest Environment Agency climate change guidance.
+This is likely to increase the 40% requirement, and developments will be expected to adhere to the latest guidance, including any future upgrades to climate change guidance during the plan period. - 4.5.35 For calculating the climate change uplift for river both tidal and fluvial flows (i.e. to determine the design flood level for the appropriate lifetime of a development which influences the its design/layout of the development including floor levels, flow routes, floodplain compensation and safe access and egress arrangements), developers should refer to the latest Environment Agency climate change guidance.
 Developers are encouraged to assess the Upper End allowances (currently 70% for the Severn River Basin District based on 100 years lifetime of development).
-Major regeneration projects and infrastructure development are expected to be designed to this level.
+Major regeneration projects and infrastructure development are expected to be designed to incorporate this level as part of any mitigation measures.